Theatrical producer: Managerial role

 The producer manages the business and legal aspect of employing staff.
 Hiring creative staff and teams often involves the director and playwright's approval.
 The producer hires the production team, including the general manager, production manager, house manager, stage manager, and related managerial personnel at their discretion.
 In many cases, venues require that the producer use front of house staff (such as the house manager, box office, ushers, etc.) and backstage personnel (stage hands, electrician, carpenter, etc.) supplied by the theatre.

 The producer creates and oversees the budget, sets ticket prices, chooses performance dates and times, and develops a marketing and advertising strategy for the production.
 Publicity and marketing teams are often outsourced and hired by the producer.

 The producer collaborates with the director and staff to create a production timeline and deadlines for various aspects of the production to ensure a successful show opening and run.
 The producer and director oversee this timeline, with periodic re-assessment and modifications as needed.

 The producer is often in charge of hiring legal representation to mitigate liability issues such as union contracts and risks associated with external investors.
 The producer oversees the budget.
 The theatre owner provides box office services and turns over net ticket sales revenue.
 If sales fall under a set minimum level, the unprofitable show may close.
 If ticket sales are good and the show makes a profit, the producer may get a portion of the net profit, and the rest going to the investors.
 Since highly successful shows with large profits are the uncommon, independent commercial production is considered a high risk business.

 Levels of involvement

-In the commercial world of Broadway and West End, it is common to list the producer's name above show titles, however, many producers are really investors or the theatre owner, and claim no say in running the production.
+In the commercial world of Broadway and West End, it is common to list the producer's name above show titles.
+Some producers invest in the production or are the theatre owners and may have little or no say in running the production.
 A producer credit occasionally applies to people who perform special important services, such as finding a theatre or a star—but normally, the credit for such roles is associate producer.